 Many city mayors

-The outcome of this year’s midterm elections will be incredibly important as it will shape the American political landscape for many years to come.
-Read more articles on why the midterm election are so important:
+The outcome of the midterm elections were incredibly important as it will shape the American political landscape for many years to come.
+Read more articles on why the midterm election were so important: